Producer Prices in Taiwan

 Taiwan - Producer Prices

-FocusEconomics Consensus Forecast panelists expect inflation to average 0.9% in 2020, which is unchanged from last month’s forecast.
-In 2021, the panel sees inflation averaging 1.1%.
+FocusEconomics Consensus Forecast panelists see inflation averaging 3.1% in 2022, which is up 0.1 percentage points from last month’s forecast.
+For 2023, the panel projects inflation to average 1.8%.

 Taiwan - Producer Prices Data